orchidhq/Orchid/docs/src/orchid/resources/wiki/learn/tutorials/how-to-document-kotlin.md

 #### Setting Up The Plugin

 Now we're at a point where we could start documenting our Kotlin sources.
 First, we need to set up the plugin and point it at our other project with Kotlin source files.
-The Orchid plugin is already installed as the `OrchidKotlindoc` dependency in `docs/build.gradle`, so we just need to update our `config.yml`.
+The Orchid plugin is already installed as the `orchid-kotlindoc-feature` dependency in `docs/build.gradle`, so we just need to update our `config.yml`.

 If we pop back to our admin panel, we can find the config values we need to get going.
 Specifically, we need to find the